aakashchamola/xeno_crm/backend/api-gateway/README.md

 - Use `npm start` in this directory to run the service standalone, or use Docker Compose for the full stack.
 - Logs will show connection errors and validation failures.
 - For JWT errors, ensure your Auth Service and API Gateway use the same `JWT_SECRET`.
+- For full stack orchestration, use Docker Compose as described above.
+- If you see DB errors about type mismatches, ensure your schema matches the latest `init.sql` (all customer references are strings).

 ---